JankariTech/blog/src/assets/Keycloak/oCIS-with-Keycloak.md

 ![add realm role](/src/assets/Keycloak/images/oCIS-Keycloak/create-realm-role.png)

-> Note: oCIS has defined roles name that has been documented under [Automatic Quota Assignments](https://owncloud.dev/services/proxy/#automatic-role-assignments).
+> Note: oCIS has defined role names that have been documented under [Automatic Quota Assignments](https://owncloud.dev/services/proxy/#automatic-role-assignments).
 So, we can't create the role with a random name.

 6. Create a new user: